 Blog posts should be grouped by categories, and pages can be grouped into folders.
 This adds structure to the URL for Google to follow.

 Tip #3: Optimize Your Content

 Alright, hang in there.
-This is the only tip that has four extra parts to it.
+This is the only SEO for nonprofits tip that has four extra parts to it.

 But unlike the first tip where you might have to call in some experts, you should already be the expert here.
 No one knows your nonprofit better than you.
 By providing high quality content about your topic, you can attract the right audience and engage them.

 At first glance, this is pretty straightforward.
 Your visitors are likely people who need your services or want to donate.
 The trickier part is knowing what they are typing into Google to potentially get to your site.